 While fermented in stainless steel, maturation takes a different route.
 50% matures in stainless steel, while 50% ages in older 500-litre barrels.
 Blending is after 12 months.
 This combination brings an additional and welcome creamy texture with a hint of hazelnut.

-Arneis is an excellent example of why it’s so important to preserve local and sometimes unlovable grape varieties.
+Arneis is an excellent example of why it’s important to preserve local and sometimes unlovable grape varieties.
 The two examples here both show great character and authenticity, but in contrasting ways.
 They are a world away from bland internationalism.
-To paraphrase Hans Christian Andersen, this Ugly Duckling did turn into a Swan.
+But, to paraphrase Hans Christian Andersen, this Ugly Duckling did turn into a Swan.

 Try them this summer and see for yourself.